 The state entity may withdraw or cancel a solicitation document at any time.
 A notice of cancellation, SPD-SPR014 RFX Cancellation Notice, will be issued to include either a description or to document the reason for cancellation.
 With respect to supplier responses which were hand delivered or received via mail, the submitted responses may be returned to the supplier upon the supplier's written request if the supplier's response had not been opened.
 Otherwise, the submitted response is considered a public record and is subject to public disclosure in accordance with Georgia law.
-In the event suppliers' submitted responses to the cancelled solicitation have not become publicly available and the state entity's rebid of the cancelled solicitation is imminent, then the state entity is not required to release the suppliers' responses to the rebid solicitation become publicly available.
+In the event suppliers' submitted responses to the cancelled solicitation have not become publicly available and the state entity's rebid of the cancelled solicitation is imminent, then the state entity is not required to release the suppliers' responses received in response to the cancelled solicitation until such time as responses to the rebid solicitation become publicly available.